I need an address - what do I do?

 In order to help someone in an emergency, it is vital that law enforcement or the ambulance can find them!
 Consistent, methodical and well-signed addresses are critical for swift response.

-The County addressing system is based on mileage.
+The county addressing system is based on mileage.
 If your address is 1205, your driveway is 1.205 miles from the nearest major intersection.
 Odd numbers must always be on the north and west sides of the street; even numbers on the south and east.
 Numbers should always be in sequence, and positioned logically related to surrounding addresses.
 All of these factors combine to make an address system that can be easily understood.
-This means that many addresses that don't fit in the system are being changed.
+This means that many addresses that don't fit in the system have been changed.
 While this is an inconvenience, it might save your life.

 Equally important are address and street signs that are reflective and readable, even at night.
-The County is currently placing address number signs like the 1 in the picture at the ends of people's driveways so an ambulance can see which driveway to turn in to.
-The County is also placing and replacing street signs.
+During the initial re-addressing period, the county placed address number signs like the one in the picture at the ends of people's driveways so an ambulance can see which driveway to turn in to.
+The county now requires property owners to purchase and install the signs and provides the sign ordering information when assigning or re-assigning an address.